 At Caribbean Mountain Academy, our students interact with the local culture in several different ways:

 The biggest differentiator of Caribbean Mountain Academy’s program is the service work within the local community.
-No other program has the access to the life changing missions work like CMA does.
-We host 400+ missions participants each year.
+No other program has the access to the life-changing mission work as CMA does.
+We host 400+ mission participants each year.
 These missions’ teams serve alongside our students and partner with local pastors and community leaders to assist them in meeting the physical and spiritual needs of the people around us.
 For most American teens who are very wealthy compared to the rest of the world, these opportunities provide a worldview shift, allowing them to learn and appreciate the blessings they have, and also how to use those blessings to help others!

-In addition to service projects students have weekly activities that allow them to enjoy the island in a more relaxed or adventurous manor, such as:
+In addition to service projects, students have weekly activities that allow them to enjoy the island in a more relaxed or adventurous manner, such as:

 Prospective parents often come to us with safety concerns.
 This is understandable.
 You care deeply for your child and you want to make sure they’re being taken care of.
 Rest assured, we want that for your child as well.
 Many parents have benefited from visiting campus before their student arrives.
 When these parents have seen the campus and the staff involvement, they’ve had fewer worries.
 For those parents who haven’t been able to see the program firsthand yet, these are some ways we ensure safety in our therapeutic boarding school.

 Students are under 24/7 staff supervision.
-A staff member is always present with them both on and off campus, and there are night staff to provide supervision for students while they are asleep.
+A staff member is always present with them both on and off-campus, and there is night staff to provide supervision for students while they are asleep.
 Security cameras provide an extra layer of protection for the students.
 In addition, there is a local guard at the gate of the campus which helps CMA foster good relationships with the townspeople.
 This creates a sense of trust in the community and helps keep everyone safe.

 “Our campus is in a rural area, so we don’t have as much crime.
 We have very good relationships with our neighbors because we serve them so well through all of our mission work.
 They want to make sure we’re protected and they want to make sure that we stay.” – Melissa McWilliams, Crosswinds Admission Director